xybytes/xybytes.github.io/_posts/2025-03-07-Privilege-Escalation-in-Azure-Machine-Learning.markdown

 - Deploy models seamlessly
 - Monitor and manage models and datasets using MLOps practices

-Azure ML provides a handy collection of tools for users of varying capabilities.
-Notebooks provide a way for advanced users to write custom code, which provides flexibility.
-The Designer simplifies the process of constructing models through a drag-and-drop interface, meaning that coding is unnecessary.
-Automated Machine Learning accelerates the process by automating the selection, training, and tuning of models.
-Azure Machine Learning combines these tools to enhance workflows and simplify machine learning lifecycle.
-But as with many aspects of security, the complexity of technology can introduce potential vulnerabilities.
-Azure Machine Learning is not immune to misconfigurations and security risks.
-In this article, I will explore potential privilege escalation paths that could allow an attacker with limited permissions to compromise Azure Machine Learning.
-Additionally, I will examine how, after gaining access, the attacker could pivot to other systems and targets within the company's environment.
+As with any complex system, misconfigurations may create opportunities for privilege escalation.
+In this article, I will examine how an attacker with limited access could exploit such weaknesses to compromise Azure Machine Learning and pivot to other systems within the organization.

 ## Let's Go Back to the Basics